VidyoAPI-SDK/twilio-to-vidyo-migration-sample/README.md

 <strong>Important Note</strong>

 To keep the demo simple, the Vidyo SDK sample creates a room "on demand" and provides you with a meetingURL so you can invite others to join.
 That is strictly for demo/evaluation purposes.
 In a real production setting, the room creation/meeting link generation functionality is handled by a backend VidyoPlatform component referred to as VidyoPortal.
-The VidyoPortal provides a web interface (and server API) for  creating meeting rooms, generating meeting links & moderating meetings.
+The VidyoPortal provides a web interface (and REST/SOAP APIs) for  creating meeting rooms, generating meeting links & moderating meetings.
 Please refer to [Vidyo Developer Platform](https://www.vidyo.com/develop-video-app-platform) for details.

 ## Running the Application using Twilio SDK